haidequanbu/haidequanbu.github.io/_pages/about.md

 ### About me.

-I am a second-year master's student in Fudan University supervised by [Prof. Zhixu Li](https://demi.fudan.edu.cn/jiao_shixx/lzx.htm), and I work closely with [Dr. Xuwu Wang](https://dblp.org/pid/247/9313.html), PhD student [Shisong Chen](https://scholar.google.com/citations?user=rYv7uh8AAAAJ&hl=en) and independent researcher [Jiaan Wang](https://wangjiaan.cn/).
-My current research focus on natural language processing, especially application research related to Large Language Models (LLMs).
-May join the research of LLM alignment or LLM safety in the future.
+I am a final-year master's student in Fudan University supervised by [Prof. Zhixu Li](https://demi.fudan.edu.cn/jiao_shixx/lzx.htm), and I work closely with [Dr. Xuwu Wang](https://dblp.org/pid/247/9313.html), PhD student [Shisong Chen](https://scholar.google.com/citations?user=rYv7uh8AAAAJ&hl=en) and independent researcher [Jiaan Wang](https://wangjiaan.cn/).
+My current research focus on natural language processing, especially application research related to Large Language Models (LLMs).And I will join the research of LLM alignment or LLM safety in the future.

 ### News:
-* A new paper could be accessed through [arxiv](https://arxiv.org/abs/2406.14952)!
+* A new paper [Towards Coarse-grained Visual Language Navigation Task Planning Enhanced by Event Knowledge Graph](https://arxiv.org/abs/2408.02535) accpeted as long paper in CIKM 2024!

-* I will join [Tencent](https://www.shlab.org.cn/) as an Algorithm Intern on LLM safety.
+* I will join [Qwen Team](https://qwenlm.github.io/) as an Research Intern on LLM safety.
 <!-- * A new paper was accepted by Jounal of software (China). -->